 Financing activities and certain other investing activities are not included in our calculation of free cash flow.
 Our other investing activities primarily include business acquisitions, divestitures and investments as well as proceeds from the sales of property, plant and equipment.
-During the year ended December 31, 2016, we completed the sale of our IPS business, excluding its MEA operations, to Atlas Holdings LLC for cash consideration of \$47 million.

 Our financing activities primarily include proceeds from the issuance of preferred stock, employee stock plans, borrowings on term credit facilities and the issuance of unsecured notes, as well as payments made for share repurchases, repayments of term credit facilities and tax withholding on behalf of employees.
-During the years ended December 31, 2017 and 2016, we repurchased a total of \$350 million and \$250 million, respectively, of our common stock.
-During the year ended December 31, 2015, we issued and sold shares of our Series A Convertible Preferred Stock for \$820 million, less \$26 million of issuance costs, and completed a share repurchase by modified "Dutch auction" tender offer for \$1 billion, plus \$5 million of issuance costs.
-During the years ended December 31, 2017, 2016 and 2015, proceeds from employee stock plans were \$15 million in all periods.
-During the years ended December 31, 2017, 2016 and 2015, payments made for tax withholding on behalf of employees totaled \$31 million, \$16 million, respectively.
+During the years ended December 31, 2018, 2017, and 2016, we repurchased a total of \$210 million, \$350 million and \$250 million, respectively, of our common stock.
+During the years ended December 31, 2018, 2017 and 2016, proceeds from employee stock plans was \$20 million, \$15 million and \$15 million, respectively.
+During the years ended December 31, 2018, 2017 and 2016, payments made for tax withholding on behalf of employees totaled \$36 million, \$31 million and \$16 million, respectively.

-Long Term Borrowings As of December 31, 2017, our senior secured credit facility consisted of a term loan facility with an aggregate principal amount outstanding of \$810 million, and a revolving credit facility in an aggregate principal amount of \$1.10 billion, of which none was outstanding.
+Long Term Borrowings As of December 31, 2018, our senior secured credit facility consisted of a term loan facility with an aggregate principal amount outstanding of \$759 million, and a revolving credit facility in an aggregate principal amount of \$1.10 billion, of which \$120 million was outstanding.
 Additionally, the revolving credit facility has up to \$400 million available to certain foreign subsidiaries.

 Loans under the revolving credit facility are available in U.S. Dollars, Euros and Pound Sterling.
-The revolving credit facility also allows a portion of the availability to be used for outstanding letters of credit, and as of December 31, 2017, there were no letters of credit outstanding.
-As of December 31, 2016, the outstanding principal balance of the term loan facility was \$866 million and no amounts were outstanding under the revolving credit facility.
+The revolving credit facility also allows a portion of the availability to be used for outstanding letters of credit, and as of December 31, 2018, there were no letters of credit outstanding.
+As of December 31, 2017, the outstanding principal balance of the term loan facility was \$810 million and no amounts were outstanding under the revolving credit facility.

-As of December 31, 2017 and 2016, we had outstanding \$700 million in aggregate principal balance of 6.375% senior unsecured notes due 2023, \$600 million in aggregate principal balance of 5.00% senior unsecured notes due 2022, \$500 million in aggregate principal balance of 4.625% senior unsecured notes due 2021 and \$400 million in aggregate principal balance of 5.875% senior unsecured notes due 2021.
+As of December 31, 2018 and 2017, we had outstanding \$700 million in aggregate principal balance of 6.375% senior unsecured notes due 2023, \$600 million in aggregate principal balance of 5.00% senior unsecured notes due 2022, \$500 million in aggregate principal balance of 4.625% senior unsecured notes due 2021 and \$400 million in aggregate principal balance of 5.875% senior unsecured notes due 2021.

 Our revolving trade receivables securitization facility provides the Company with up to \$200 million in funding based on the availability of eligible receivables and other customary factors and conditions.
-As of December 31, 2017 and December 31, 2016, the Company had no amounts outstanding under the facility.
+As of December 31, 2018 and December 31, 2017, the Company had \$100 million and zero, respectively, outstanding under the facility.

-See Note 5, "Debt Obligations" of the Notes to Consolidated Financial Statements included in Item 8 of Part II of this Report for further information on the senior secured credit facility, the senior unsecured notes and the trade receivables securitization facility.
+See Note 6, "Debt Obligations" of the Notes to Consolidated Financial Statements included in Item 8 of Part II of this Report for further information on the senior secured credit facility, the senior unsecured notes and the trade receivables securitization facility.

-Employee Benefit Plans We expect to make pension, postemployment and postretirement plan contributions of approximately \$92 million in 2018.
-See Note 8, "Employee Benefit Plans" of the Notes to the Consolidated Financial Statements included in Item 8 of Part II of this Report for additional discussion on our pension, postemployment and postretirement plans.
+Employee Benefit Plans We expect to make pension, postemployment and postretirement plan contributions of approximately \$60 million in 2019.
+See Note 9, "Employee Benefit Plans" of the Notes to the Consolidated Financial Statements included in Item 8 of Part II of this Report for additional discussion on our pension, postemployment and postretirement plans.